 The Devils River is an awesome place to fish.
 When you have a crystal clear river in the middle of a desert, it is quite easy to say your are in an oasis.
 Kayak fishing the Devils River makes it that much more exciting.

 The Devils River is located in an extremely remote and somewhat dangerous area of Texas.
 Although the Devils River runs approximately 94 miles, the amount of put ins and take outs is extremely limited and primitive at that.

 As you might imagine, accessibility to the Devils River is very small and only for experienced paddlers and fisherman.
 Maybe a better term to express the qualification you need is an adventurer.
 You will need to be prepared for a wide spectrum of things to happen, because most likely they will.

 The landscape of the Devils River is very unique, as it lies between three different biotic regions: Chihuahuan Desert, Edwards Plateau, and the Tamaulipan Desert.
-It is pretty weird that a pristine river can be running through two deserts, but believe me it is by far the most pristine river in Texas.
+It is pretty unusual that a pristine river can be running through two deserts, but believe me it is one of the most pristine rivers in Texas.

-Most of the region is limestone rock, which is one of the main reasons of the quality of water that the Devils River has.
-The Devils River for the most part is one hundred percent spring fed, but rain does play a contributing factor although somewhat rare in this region of Texas.
+Most of the region surrounding the Devils River is limestone rock, which is one of the main reasons for the quality of water that the Devils River has.
+The Devils River for the most part is one hundred percent spring fed, but rain does play a contributing factor.

 Type of Water, Quality, and Features